reacherhq/check-if-email-exists/README.md

 ### 1. Use the Hosted Version: https://reacher.email 🥇

-This simple SaaS is also open-source by the way: https://github.com/reacherhq.
+Reacher is a simple SaaS using this library, also [open-source](https://github.com/reacherhq/backend)!

 > If you would like a higher free tier to test https://reacher.email, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
 You'll get 8000 free emails every month, and a this contribution would mean A WHOLE LOT to me.